brushed metal background

 • Technical Design Challenge: Teams will evaluate the performance requirements in their chosen blue economy market by identifying and interviewing at least three potential end users.
 Teams will complete a detailed design of a marine-energy-powered device to serve those end users.
 Submissions in this challenge will count for approximately 33% of the total final score.

-• In the Build and Test Challenge: Competitors will build a scaled prototype of their concept and perform a series of lab tests.
+• Build and Test Challenge: Competitors will build a scaled prototype of their concept and perform a series of lab tests.
 The submissions in this challenge will count for approximately 14% of the total final score.

 • Community Connections Challenge: Competitors will foster connections with the broader marine energy industry and with their local community.
 The submissions in this challenge will count for approximately 19% of the total final score.